 This technique also works great for creating clouds, smoke, etc. It gives them a fluffy look, which is very hard to achieve with thinned paint.
 If you want to learn more about scumbling, watch this tutorial:

-Impasto is one of the more impressionistic oil painting techniques, where brush strokes are left visible for added texture.
+Impasto is one of the more impressionistic oil painting techniques, where brush strokes are left visible for added oil paint texture.
 You’ll need a medium to thicken your oil paint, and a palette knife or a stiff brush to make an impasto painting.

 The thick paint, mixed with the medium, is applied directly on the canvas with either a knife or a very stiff brush, with no blending, leaving sharp edges and lines.